EmpireMediaScience/A1111-Web-UI-Installer/README.md

 ## Features

 ## **`General Settings`**
- > The **<kbd>Force</kbd>** buttons will execute the relevant function as soon as you click instead of waiting for launch
+- **The red <kbd>↺</kbd> button**: This will wipe the *stable-diffusion-webui* folder and reclone it from github
+   > ⚠️ The folder is permanently deleted so make some back ups if needed !
+A pop up will ask you for confirmation
 - [x] **Auto-Update WebUI** : This will update (git pull) the WebUI everytime you launch it
 - [x] **Auto-Update Extensions** : Same thing but with the extensions
 - [x] **Clear Generated Images** : This will clear all previously generated images from the outputs folder at launch.
    > ⚠️ The images are permanently deleted !
-A pop up will ask you for confirmation at launch if enabled, and you'll also be able to skip the deletion without disabling it.
+A pop up will ask you for confirmation

+ > The **<kbd>Force</kbd>** buttons next to the above functions will execute the relevant function as soon as you click instead of waiting for launch

    >**Note**: If you have a custom output folder, only the folder specified in the  "***Output directory for images; if empty, defaults to three directories below***" field in the WebUI settings will  be cleared.
 ## **`Launch Options`**